mcp-rune 0.107.0

 }

-The search view preserves activeFilters across pagination calls.
+find_model_app preserves both activeFilters and the optional query across pagination calls.

 Theming